-The Pennsylvania disability insurance lawyers at Abell and Capitan Law are here to help you through every phase of your long term disability insurance claim.
+The long term disability insurance lawyers at Abell and Capitan Law are here to help you through every phase of your long term disability insurance claim.
+We serve Pennsylvania residents with LTD residents.
 Whether you’re applying for individual or group disability benefits following a workplace accident that has you sidelined for an extended period or your valid disability claim has been wrongly delayed or denied without just cause, our team of aggressive and knowledgeable legal professionals will stand by your side every step of the way.
 Disability law is a complicated area of the law.
 You need more than just an attorney; you need an attorney with decades of experience handling these types of cases and an attorney who knows how insurance companies think and operate when assessing claims.

 If you have questions about your existing policy and what benefits you will receive, need help filing a claim, or have filed a claim that has recently been denied by your insurer, don’t waste another moment.
 Our caring and compassionate legal team have worked with hundreds of individuals over the years, fighting to get them the benefits they deserve.

 If you or a loved one can no longer work and are counting on disability benefits to make ends meet, the time to act is now.
 Contact the Abell and Capitan Law today by calling us at (267) 419-7888 and take the first step in protecting you and your family’s livelihood.
 Your consultation is 100 percent free and 100 percent confidential so call today.

 Why Do I Need a Long Term Disability Insurance Lawyer?

 It’s a common misconception that insurance companies operate to protect individuals in their moments of need.
 Unfortunately, this is far from the truth.
 Like all businesses, insurance companies want to make as much money as possible.
 That means unfairly denying legitimate disability claims or offering one-time, lump-sum payments as opposed to benefits for life.
 You need someone in your corner to take on insurance companies when they act in bad faith.